madpsy/aisdecode/README.md

     	Directory path to log every decoded message (optional) -no-state
-    	When specified, do not save or load the state (default: false) -restrict-uuids
+    	When specified, do not save or load the state (default: false) -serial-port string
-    	If specified, restricts which receiver UUIDs can be sent to us.
-Expects a JSON file at <state dir>/allowed-uuids.json with a list of allowed UUIDs
-  -serial-port string
     	Serial port device (optional)
   -show-decodes